sigmundch/web-ui/README.md

 Please file issues in our [Issue Tracker][issues] or contact us on the [Dart Web UI mailing list][mailinglist].

+We also have the [Web UI development list][devlist] for discussions about internals of the code, code reviews, etc.

 [wc]: http://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html
 [mdv]: http://code.google.com/p/mdv/
 [d]: http://www.dartlang.org